-There is plenty of water in play as well as the rainforest so it is a different type of links course.
+There is plenty of water in play as well an with the rainforest defining a number of holes, it is a different type of links course.

 My favourite holes are the stretch from 10 to 13 with two ripper short 4's at 10 & 13 , a picture perfect par 3 at 11 and the short bunker strewn par 5 12th in between.

-The Links has had a number of name changes over the years becoming Sea Temple, and more recently Palmer Sea Reef.
+The Links has had a number of name changes over the years and has been known as Sea Temple, and more recently Palmer Sea Reef.

 To me it will always be The Links at Port Douglas, and my favourite of Michael Wolveridge's many designs.

-Below find Michael's own course summary written in the early days when the course first opened
+Below find Michael Wolveridge's own course summary, written in the early days when the course first opened